-Allowed uses include single family, two family and not more than one multiple-family dwelling unit.
-Other accessory uses are permitted whether used in common by residents of the PUD, or individually or by other means as set forth in the governing agreement.
+Allowed uses include single family, two family and multiple-family dwelling units.
+Other accessory uses are permitted whether used in common by residents of the PUD, or individually or by other means.
 This may include shared garages, community buildings, natural or man-made water features, tennis courts, golf, or other similar facilities.
 Permitted recreation uses may be made available for public use.
 The DRB shall first review and approve any such public use to ensure conformance with the PUDs purpose and regulations.